 In August 2018, we signed a four-year agreement, with the initial term expiring on July 1, 2022, for a national launch of Cardlytics Direct with Wells Fargo.
-We expect Wells Fargo to begin a phased launch of the Cardlytics Direct program in the fourth quarter of 2019.
+We expect Wells Fargo to begin a phased launch of the Cardlytics Direct program in the fourth quarter of 2019 that will continue into the first half of 2020.
 The full deployment at Wells Fargo may require significant investment in our systems and infrastructure, and we may encounter unforeseen technological issues which could cause delays in the launch, limitations to the scope of the launch or an inability to launch at all.
 In addition, Wells Fargo may terminate the agreement at any time upon 180 days' written notice.
 If the full deployment at Wells Fargo is delayed, limited or terminated, our business, financial condition and operating results could be harmed.